What HVAC Systems Qualify for Tax Credits?

 • Natural Gas Water Heaters (storage and tankless)

-Electric and gas-powered water heaters qualify for tax credits of up to $300-$2,000 and have one requirement: Uniform Energy Factor (UEF).
+Electric and gas-powered water heaters qualified for tax credits of up to $300-$2,000 and had one requirement: Uniform Energy Factor (UEF).
 The higher the UEF, the more energy efficient.

 Electric Heat Pump Water Heaters